zumo64/redis-elastic-integration/README.md

 * Select the database metrics , or include all databases
 * Display connections still open or only the closed connections by toggling the filter `Connections Closed` Include/Exclude results
-* Select a source IP addess  Tag Cloud of external source IPs
+* Select a source IP addess in the Tag Cloud of external source IPs connected (during the time range)
 * See the Authorized/ Not Authorized authentications per database
+* View an histogram of the connection durations and select a time range

 ALl the internal connections are filtered out